SavenkovIgor/QmlSandboxExtension/README.md

 disable this updates, click the `QML Live-update` item in the status bar when the QML WebView is open.
 After disabling live-update, an icon for manual QML sandbox tab update will appear at the top of code editor.

+- **Special Qml Engine modes**: You can switch between different QML engine view modes like Overdraw, Batches and Clip, using dropdown menu in `run` button.
+Overdraw mode shows the layers of your QML scene in 3D space.
+Batches mode shows the separate batches that are rendered in your QML scene.
+Clip mode shows the clipping regions of your QML scene.

 ![QML Live-update](resources/status_bar.png)